manheim/jenkinsfile-pipeline/docs/ParameterStorePlugin.md

 ## [ParameterStorePlugin](../src/ParameterStorePlugin.groovy)

 Enable this plugin to inject environment variables into your stages using the [AWS Parameter Store Build Wrapper Plugin](https://plugins.jenkins.io/aws-parameter-store/).
+Note: This Plugin currently only works with DeployStages (not BuildStage).

 One-time setup:
 * Install the [AWS Parameter Store Build Wrapper Plugin](https://plugins.jenkins.io/aws-parameter-store/).